ysarica/mini-crm/README.md

 # mini-crm
-This is a small-scale CRM project developed using ASP.NET MVC and SQL database.
+This is a small-scale CRM project developed using ASP.NET MVC and SQL database.The main objective of the project is to facilitate communication between the company owner and their customers.
+Customers can create service requests, request changes to existing services, and submit payment notifications.
+The company can then manage and fulfill these requests through a user-friendly panel.

 Detailed Video:https://youtu.be/h-0qOpE4hYw